 But not all are ready to face the one-to-one sessions that this usually requires, nor to shoulder the cost of individual psychotherapy and counselling.
 A more affordable alternative is group psychotherapy, which brings a sharing of the cost.
 But low cost does not mean that the quality of the therapeutic experience is diluted.

 In Great Bookham, Leatherhead in Surrey a group meets each Wednesday evening under the title of The Problems of Life with a professional psychotherapist.
-The sessions last for 2 hours and the charge for this service is just £4 per week.
-This low-cost Group is now in its fourth year.
-There is no waiting list and the group is open to anyone who feels the need for it.
+The sessions last for 2 hours and the charge for this service is just £5 per week.
+This low-cost Group is now in its sixth year.
+The group is open to anyone who feels the need for it.
 If you need this service, a place is open for you now.

 How Does Group Psychotherapy Work?